BackPack Bob 🌴

 December5:55 PM

-After you know what time the sun will set, based on the month which you are visiting in, you’ll next to to find the perfect spot to watch from, here are my favourite places to watch the sunset in Chiang Mai.
+After you know what time the sun will set, based on the month which you are visiting, you’ll then need to find the perfect spot to watch from.
+Here are my favorite places to watch the sunset in Chiang Mai.

 Some of them are more popular than others, but all as breathtaking as each other.
 You’ll want to get there as early as possible and bag yourself a decent seat before things get too busy.